 5) Add a Background Graphic To Strengthen your Personal Brand

-I’m the founder of Kessler Social Media.
-I’m a LinkedIn marketing strategist, trainer, lecturer and international speaker.
-I empower and consult CEOs, C-Level, Executive job seekers, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, find a job and find top talent using LinkedIn marketing.
+I’m the founder of Social Media Leaders GmbH.
+I’m a Linkedin marketing strategist, trainer, lecturer and international speaker.
+I empower and consult CEOs, C-Level, Executive job seekers, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, find a job and find top talent using Linkedin marketing.